16 digital tools for people who want to understand and shape customer experience

 - Allow you to collaborate as a team, even when team members are in vastly different geographic locations

-This isn't to say that you have to choose exclusively either digital or physical tools, it simply means that you have the opportunity to embrace the best technology and tools that are available in order to improve what we are capable of with our service design efforts.
+This isn't to say that you have to choose exclusively either digital or physical tools, it simply means that you have the opportunity to embrace the best technology and tools that are available in order to improve what we are capable of with our CX design efforts.

 When you introduce a great tool, you are able to initiate people's curiosity while also giving them a framework that will allow them to think in different ways.
 Having a tool can initiate many important questions, such as: